 The stock onewheel's center of gravity is around a couple inches behind and slightly above the center of the wheel.
-Two-X ends up moving it a bit forward toward the center, and also downward such that it is beneath the axle center.
+Two-X ends up moving it a bit forward toward the center, and also downward such that it is now beneath the axle center.
 Our understanding of weight in vehicles tells us this should improve the ride, stability, and control.

 The Two-X feels more stable and in-control to ride, and this is part of the reason why.

 Q: Are the housings weather resistant?
 What if I ride thru a puddle?

 A: Yes, they are sealed, so your puddle won't affect them.
 It is necessary every few months to inspect the seals, and maintain them.
 The more critical concern is to make sure never to get water into your battery box.
-The results from this are catastrophic.
+The results from this can be catastrophic.
 All Onewheelers, with Two-X or not, should check their battery box seal.